 A recent study in the Neurology and Therapy Journal reported that emotion-oriented therapies can have positive results.
 Reminiscence therapy is one type of therapy that can help older adults: It uses memory aids like family photos and treasured objects as a tool to encourage clients to talk about their past.7

-In addition, Cognitive Behavioral Therapy (CBT) has proven effective for people in early stages.
+In addition, CBT for depression has proven effective for people in early stages.
 The goal is to identify and reframe negative thoughts, and to increase participation in social activities and hobbies that bring pleasure and connection.8

 Medications